ofithcheallaigh/ofithcheallaigh.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I'm a PhD researcher working in AI at Ulster University, focusing on Federated Learning (FL).
-I previoulsy worked as an electronics engineer, working in the development of tyre pressure sensors, for the automotive industry.
+I previoulsy worked as an electronics engineer, working on the development of tyre pressure sensors in the automotive industry.

-My current research is related to the development of a trustworthy federated learning system, and you can find my first published paper in the selected publications section below.
-I also have an interest in quantum computing and quantum machine learning.
+My current research is related to the development of a trustworthy federated learning system, specifically, a FL system for constrained devices.
+You can find my first published paper in the selected publications section below.
+I also have an interest logic, ontologies and knowledge representation.